-David is joined by Professor Sharon Parker and Associate Professor Rebecca Cassells to discuss the impact of COVID-19 on the Australian economy, and how the pandemic may reshape the future of business and the work place.
+With COVID-19 stalling the global economy, what does this mean for jobs?
+Researchers Sharon Parker and Rebecca Cassells discuss the impact of the pandemic on the Australian economy and how it may reshape the future of business and the workplace.

 Automation and AI were tipped to revolutionise the workplace, but it’s been a virus that’s brought real change.
 COVID-19 has stalled the global economy, with the UN predicting cutbacks equivalent to nearly 200 million full-time workers by July.